nonickid/Python-Pyramid-Framwork-With-Ajax/README.md

-# Python Pyramid Framework with jQuery/Ajax and MongoDB example
+# Example of Python Pyramid Web Framework with jQuery/Ajax and MongoDB

 ## Installation instruction